InfinSys/xplatform-cpp/README.md

 > - `PRJ_INCLUDE_DIRS`
 >
 > ### </br>Users are expected to customize these variables to better align with their project requirements.
 > *The* `PRJ_SCOPE` *variable is particularly significant*; it defines a unique identifier for your project's cached variables, ensuring isolation and preventing conflicts.
 Additionally, the `PRJ_` prefixed variables are integral to the initial CMake setup and can be leveraged throughout your project's CMake logic.
-The variables listed above however, are not the only customizable elements to this template.
+The variables listed above however, are not the only easily customizable elements in this template.

 ### **Centralized Project Metadata Configuration:**</br>
 > This template includes a [`configure_metadata.cmake`](https://github.com/InfinSys/xplatform-cpp/blob/b06d854d63d8c083ee801c989dd81c896d28e89b/scripts/cmake/configure_metadata.cmake) script to centralize and manage essential software metadata.
 This script allows users to define key project attributes that are then "baked" into the resulting executables or libraries by configuring template `.in` files.